 Good Spirit Festival

 The Nayri Niara Good Spirit Festival, is a biennual gathering of music, ceremony, knowledge sharing and arts, held in a stunning cultural landscape that is lunawunna alonnah, Bruny Island, Tasmania.
 Huge thank you to all who joins us for the life enhancing 2019 festival.
 Check out our gallery for highlights of the 2019 experience.
 Our next festival will be held in 2021.

 The Nayri Niara Centre provides sanctuary for people to experience transformational activities aligned with Indigenous traditions of healing.
 Nayri Niara encourages people to explore a more harmonious relationship with ourselves, our family, communities and the earth which sustains us.
 We warmly invite you to visit us at our new home hearth at the LongHouse Hobart.

-Nayri Niara is a not-for-profit Social Enterprise creating amazing life changing experiences.
+Nayri Niara is a Aboriginal owned and operated Social Enterprise creating amazing life changing experiences.

 Connection to Country, Culture and to the Sacred, are guiding principles of Nayri Niara.
 We provide a range of healing experiences that support people to address destructive forces, heal past wounds and to open to our full potential.